canguruhh/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

 Verify that you have connected metaverse to the webapp by opening the browser console and typing "Metaverse".
 You should see the Metaverse object come up.

-Next connect elements to the js functions and youre done!
+Next connect elements to the js functions and you're done!

-## What's next?
+## What's Next?
 Continue with the next tutorial and learn how to work with [Metaverse Identifiable Token (MIT)](../3-MITs)